-Design principles I
+Design concepts I

-- The basic principle addressed by this model is the concept of virtual corridors -pathways used by many individuals when there is nothing particularly beneficial about the habitat in them. - This concept is addressed by seeing when corridors emerge from two parts of the model: the adaptive movement behavior of butterflies and the landscape they move through. - This adaptive behavior is modeled via a simple empirical rule that reproduces the behavior observed in real butterflies: moving uphill. - This behavior is based on the understanding (not included in the model) that moving uphill leads to mating, which conveys fitness (success at passing on genes, the presumed ultimate objective of organisms).
+- The basic principle addressed by this model is the concept of virtual corridors -pathways used by many individuals when there is nothing particularly beneficial about the habitat in them. - An alternative view to the assumption that the corridor itself is attractive in some way. - This concept is addressed by seeing when corridors emerge from two parts of the model: the adaptive movement behavior of butterflies and the landscape they move through. - This adaptive behavior is modeled via a simple empirical rule that reproduces the behavior observed in real butterflies: moving uphill.

-Design principles II
+Design concepts II

-- Because the hilltopping behavior is assumed a priori to be the objective of the butterflies, the concepts of Objectives and Prediction are not explicitly considered. - There is no learning in the model. - Sensing is important in this model: butterflies are assumed able to identify which of the surrounding patches has the highest elevation, but to use no information about elevation at further distances. - Although real butterflies stop to visit each other on the way uphill, it was decided it is not important to include such interactions in the model.
+- This behavior is based on the understanding (not included in the model) that moving uphill leads to mating, which conveys fitness (success at passing on genes, the presumed ultimate objective of organisms). - Because the hilltopping behavior is assumed a priori to be the objective of the butterflies, the concepts of Objectives and Prediction are not explicitly considered. - There is no learning in the model. - Sensing is important in this model: butterflies are assumed able to identify which of the surrounding patches has the highest elevation, but to use no information about elevation at further distances.

-Design principles III
+Design concepts III

-- Stochasticity is used to represent two sources of variability in movement that are too complex to represent mechanistically.
-Real butterflies do not always move directly uphill, likely because of - 1.
+- Although real butterflies stop to visit each other on the way uphill, it was decided it is not important to include such interactions in the model. - Stochasticity is used to represent two sources of variability in movement that are too complex to represent mechanistically.
+Real butterflies do not always move directly uphill, likely because of: - 1.
 Limits in the ability of the butterflies to sense the highest area in their neighborhood, and - 2.
-Factors other than topography (e.g., flowers that need investigation along the way) that influence movement direction. - This variability is represented by assuming butterflies do not move uphill every time step; sometimes they move randomly instead. - Whether a butterfly moves directly uphill or randomly at any time step is modeled stochastically, using a parameter q that is the probability of an individual moving directly uphill instead of randomly.
+Factors other than topography (e.g., flowers that need investigation along the way) that influence movement direction.

-Design principles IV
+Design concepts IV

-To allow observation of virtual corridors, we will define a specific corridor width measure that characterizes the width of a butterfly's path from its starting patch to a hilltop.
+- This variability is represented by assuming butterflies do not move uphill every time step; sometimes they move randomly instead. - Whether a butterfly moves directly uphill or randomly at any time step is modeled stochastically, using a parameter q that is the probability of an individual moving directly uphill instead of randomly. - To allow observation of virtual corridors, we will define a specific corridor width measure that characterizes the width of a butterfly's path from its starting patch to a hilltop.